coli-saar/alto/README.md

 - Built for easy extensibility: implement your own grammar formalism by adding an [Algebra](https://bitbucket.org/tclup/alto/wiki/Algebras) class, and use any of the Alto algorithms directly.
 - Comes with a GUI that provides access to most of these algorithms and visualizes parsing results.

 Alto is published under a [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+More license information can be found in the file [license-info.md](https://bitbucket.org/tclup/alto/src/default/license-info.md).

 The basic theory of IRTGs is explained in [Koller & Kuhlmann, IWPT 2011](http://www.ling.uni-potsdam.de/~koller/showpaper.php?id=irtg-11).
 You can find more details on the [Literature](https://bitbucket.org/tclup/alto/wiki/Literature) page.